-- a) retains existing vacant lands within the Employment Area to provide for a wide range of parcel sizes, locations and characteristics over the long term; - builds on the existing employment lands policy framework to nurture existing b) employment lands, including a level of predictability for those already invested and support for the continued use and development of employment lands for employment purposes; and - c) focuses on encouraging employment growth in mixed use intensification areas including the city's mobility hubs.
+- a) retains existing vacant lands within the Areas of Employment Employment Area -lands-to provide for a wide range of parcel sizes, locations and characteristics over the long term; - b) builds on the existing employment lands policy framework to nurture existing employment lands, including a level of predictability for those already invested and support for the continued use and development of employment lands for employment purposes; and - c) focuses on encouraging employment growth in mixed use intensification areas including the city's mobility hubs.
 These areas will be planned to accommodate employment uses which are compatible with other sensitive land uses and to have the potential to contribute to vibrant, mixed use, transit-supportive uses.

-Building on the city's strengths, over the planning horizon of this Plan, people will work throughout the city within the Employment Area, urban centres including the Downtown Urban Growth Centre, mobility hubs, other mixed use areas, in the Rural Area and even in existing residential neighbourhoods in the form of home occupations and small-scale neighbourhood commercial uses.
+Building on the city's strengths, over the planning horizon of this Plan, people will work throughout the city within the Areas of Employment Area, urban centres including the Downtown Urban Growth Centre, mobility hubs, other mixed use areas, in the Rural Area and even in existing residential neighbourhoods in the form of home occupations and small-scale neighbourhood commercial uses.

-This chapter of the Plan includes policies on employment, employment area protection, innovation districts, strategic economic development areas and the agricultural system.
+This chapter of the Plan includes policies on employment, areas of employment area protection, innovation districts, strategic employment areas and the agricultural system.